 How It Holds Up in 2021

-The story also features lies, deception, a couple of cases of dubious consent, including when Daimon confides in Chauncey about having lost his virginity to an older woman when he was a minor, which he reflects on with pride.
+The story also features lies, deception, and a couple of cases of dubious consent, including when Daimon confides in Chauncey about having lost his virginity to an older woman when he was a minor, which he reflects on with pride.
 Daimon sees nothing wrong with this or with using girls for sex even though later he admits to Chauncey that he is the first person he’s ever loved.
 Daimon has a calculating manner in which he gets with girls, using them for appearances, and then pushes Chauncey to do the same.
 He also has a very visceral hatred of effeminate gay men and makes Chauncey promise he’ll never look or behave like one.
-The internalized homophobia, the colorism, the misogyny, and various other issues like Chauncey being targeted and slept with to figure out what he knew was… very interesting.
+The internalized homophobia, the colorism, the misogyny, and various other issues like Chauncey being targeted and slept with to figure out what he knew was… very unsettling.
 But I still love the overall message of the book and feel the ending is both satisfying and triumphant.

 How It Impacted Me Back Then